The Importance of Impact: Q&A with Sellers Dorsey SVP, Brian McGuckin

 Even for individuals who have commercial health insurance, it’s often difficult to get an appointment with the specific providers they need to see at the specific time they need to see them.
 For those on Medicaid, it’s even more difficult because those clinicians will be paid significantly less for providing the same service.

-Our work with clients aims to design and implement programs that promote quality, equity, and access simultaneously.
+Our work with clients aims to design and implement programs that promote quality and access simultaneously.
 By understanding the connection among these three principles, we can work towards the goal of delivering the best possible care to all while reducing disparities and improving overall population health.
 That’s our goal at Sellers Dorsey, to create healthier lives for underserved populations through our work with clients across the country.

-Q: In your view, what are the most significant challenges or disparities related to healthcare equity that Medicaid beneficiaries often face?
+Q: In your view, what are the most significant challenges or disparities related to healthcare that Medicaid beneficiaries often face?
 How can these challenges be effectively addressed within the Medicaid program?

 Brian: A lot of the Firm’s initiatives are based on increasing overall reimbursement for providers who serve the Medicaid population, and that is ultimately one of the biggest challenges we see.
 When you have providers who are in areas where the vast majority of people they’re serving are on Medicaid or maybe even uninsured, their reimbursements aren’t meeting their basic costs.
 They can’t keep their doors open because the economics just don’t work.
 If a provider is not reimbursed for the full cost of providing services, it’s extremely difficult to survive.